 It's the kind of content that just might prompt them off the couch to do new and exciting activities... or, you know, they might go into a zombie-like trance and just bliss out on TV for a while but, honestly, is there

 really anything wrong with that, either?
-Whichever way it goes, here are 20 of the best kids’ shows on Peacock to stream right now.
-Care Bears: Welcome To Care-A-Lot
+Whichever way it goes, here are 25 of the best kids’ and family shows on Peacock to stream right now.
+Curious George

 Everyone's favorite little monkey (and his very patient friend, the Man with the Yellow Hat) gets into wacky, well-intentioned mischief and learns a few STEM lessons along the way.

 Your child’s favorite YouTube obsession is now available to stream!
 Bright colors, friendly cartoon faces, and nursery songs will entrance your child for as long as you need them to be entranced so you can actually have some time to yourself!